 - 1. Take ownership of your learning and professional journey. - 2.
 Complete readings with the intent to develop a professional body of knowledge. - 3.
-Treat all peers and guest speakers as professional colleagues.
-This includes an expectation of professional dress. - 4.
+Treat all peers and guest speakers as professional colleagues. - 4.
 Submit assignments on time. - 5.
 Attend all class and contribute to discussions, activities and collaborations. - 6.
 Challenge your own assumptions, identify biases, consider other perspectives and think creatively. - 7.
 Go beyond the resources and requirements of the program to extend the knowledge of the cohort.